sistla-gautam/second-brain/1Projects/The Final Manuscript/Stage 1/Start here -  1.md

 Your task is to begin unraveling the truth.

 Your first step is to determine whether Eleanor’s death was as straightforward as it seems… or if a hidden hand was at play.

+---
+1. Establish basic understanding of the crime scene
+2. Identify the five initial suspects and their apparent motives
+3. What are some anomalies you found with the manuscript?
+4. What are some inconsistencies in the case material so far?